Buttermilk-Brined Fried Chicken

 2 cups all-purpose flour

-In a resealable plastic bag set in a bowl combine the 3 cups buttermilk, the coarse salt, and sugar.
+In a resealable plastic bag, set in a bowl for stability, combine the 3 cups buttermilk, the coarse salt, and sugar.
 Cut chicken breasts in half crosswise.
 Add all chicken pieces to the brine; seal bag.
 Turn bag to coat chicken with brine mixture.
-Chill for 2 to 4 hours; remove chicken from brine.
-Drain chicken; pat dry with paper towels.
+Put in fridge for 2 to 12 hours.

-In a large bowl combine flour, the 1/4 teaspoon salt, and pepper.
-Divide flour mixture evenly between two shallow dishes.
-Place the 3/4 cup buttermilk in another shallow dish.
-Dip chicken into flour mixture in the first shallow dish, turning to completely coat.
+In a large bowl combine flour, salt, and pepper.
+Dip chicken into flour mixture, turning to completely coat.
 Dip flour-coated chicken in the buttermilk, turning to coat.
-Coat again with flour mixture in the second shallow dish.
+Coat again with flour mixture.
+Lay 3 pieces at a time on a tray and get ready to fry it up.

-Meanwhile, in a deep, heavy Dutch oven or kettle, (or a deep-fat fryer) heat 1-2 inches oil to 350 degrees F. Using tongs carefully add a few pieces of chicken to Dutch oven.
+Preheat a large Lodge Cast Iron skillet, (or lesser vessel) heat 2-3 inches oil to 350 degrees F. Using tongs carefully add a few pieces of chicken to Dutch oven.
 (Oil temperature will drop; maintain temperature of 325 degrees F.) Fry chicken for 12 to 15 minutes or until chicken is no longer pink (170 degrees F for breasts; 180 degrees F for thighs and drumsticks), and coating is golden, turning once.
-Drain on rack, otherwise it gets soggy!

-Keep fried chicken warm in a 180 degree F oven while frying remaining chicken pieces.
-Makes 6 servings.
+Keep fried chicken warm in a 120 degree F oven while frying remaining chicken pieces.

 Spicy Buttermilk-Brined Fried Chicken:

-Prepare as above, except add 1 teaspoon cayenne pepper to the flour mixture.
+Prepare as above, except add 1-2 teaspoons of cayenne pepper to the flour mixture, and 2 tbsp of hot sauce to the brine.

 Nutrition Facts per 3 ounces chicken: don’t worry about it.